Support for grandparents affected by stillbirth

 Grandmother

-Seeing your grandchild
+Seeing your stillborn grandchild

 If you are invited to come and see your grandchild, or if you are present at the birth, it is likely to mean a lot to the parents.
 Acknowledging the baby’s existence as a person is something parents have said is very important to them.
 If you meet the baby, it will add to their store of memories of their child.
-It also means that you can talk to the parents about the baby in future.
-Maybe you can look for resemblances to family members so you can talk about this later.
-Or you could offer to take photos or be in photos with your grandchild.
+Being involved in memory-making activities is something grandparents have found has helped them with their own grief too.

 "Both our mums came in to see Owen.
 They had no experience of this and it definitely affected them.
 But it meant a lot to us that they had a chance to meet him."